UnexceptedSpectic/ScanLag/README.md

 3. Open the extracted folder in MATLAB.

 4. Follow the official manual found [here](https://github.com/UnexceptedSpectic/ScanLag/blob/master/usage_manual.pdf) to use the functions found in the downloaded folder in order to process and analyze the bacterial scan images.
 Functions are used by executing commands in the MATLAB console.
+Perhaps practice with [these](https://drive.google.com/open?id=1pDpm-ISpFt-gRuKPa91rwoKfEHzp3vaa) sample images.

 5. You may execute [this](https://github.com/UnexceptedSpectic/ScanLag/blob/master/sample_procedure.pdf) sample sequence of commands as a guide to assess the statistical significance in any differences across bacterial doubling times.